jay-sutariya/jayrepo/README.md

 # jayrepo
-this is my first repositary
+this is my first git repositary author - jay sutariya